 A MIME (Multipurpose Internet Mail Extensions) package is perhaps a way of sending JDF jobs to the Fiery server.
-The MIME package can contain both the JDF and content files, so the content is sent across the network to the Fiery server, as opposed to residing on a remote server.
+The MIME package can contain both the JDF and content files, so the content is sent across the network to the Fiery server, instead of residing on a remote server.